kubevault/kubevault/docs/guides/secret-engines/gcp/overview.md

 ## Generate GCP credentials

-By using [GCPAccessKeyRequest](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md), you can generate GCP credential from Vault.

 Here, we are going to make a request to Vault for GCP credential by creating `gcp-cred-req` GCPAccessKeyRequest in `demo` namespace.